 - Ray Aviation Scholarship Hat Given to student at beginning of flight training. - Ray Aviation Scholarship First Solo T-Shirt Given to student to wear on the day of their first solo.
 Shirt includes flight description blank lines and a dotted line for the CFI to fill out and cut. - Ray Aviation Scholarship Polo Shirt Given to student upon completion of training. - Ray Aviation Scholarship Pilot Pin Given to student upon completion of training.

 Scholar Resources

-- Flight Training Tips

-- Tips for Capturing Your Flight Training Journey

-- Program Handbook for Scholars
+- Flight Training Tips - Program Handbook for Scholars

-3000 Poberezny Rd., Oshkosh, WI 54902 EAA.org/RayScholars
+3000 Poberezny Rd., Oshkosh, WI 54902 EAA.org/RayScholarship

 Contact Information